 During her briefing with Tommy Clark, M.D., GRS Founder & CEO and Mphakiseng Molefe, Assistant Master Coach, Mrs. Obama and Archbishop Tutu learned about the history and mission of Grassroot Soccer.
 Mphakiseng told her story of growing up in a risky environment and how GRS enabled her to overcome the challenges she faced as a young South African woman.
 Her experience with Grassroot Soccer now allows her to teach young people to make the best decisions for their future.
 She also shared how GRS has given her unique opportunities to become a youth leader in her community.
 Mrs. Obama was moved by Mphakiseng’s passion and commitment to helping young people – a shining example of the young leadership championed by the First Lady.

 Mrs. Obama and Archbishop Tutu participated in two Grassroot Soccer Skillz activities designed to teach HIV prevention and life skills to young people.
 They cheered on the students and dribbled a soccer ball alongside them, demonstrating their enthusiasm for youth education and empowerment.

-“Meeting Michelle Obama is a day I’ll never forget.
-There she was – powerful, beautiful, caring – what a role model for the young people in Grassroot Soccer and around the world,” said Dr. Clark.
+“Meeting Michelle Obama is a day I’ll never forget — what a role model for the young people in Grassroot Soccer and around the world,” said Dr. Clark.